How to Enable Active Directory Recycle Bin (Server 2016)

-In this tutorial, you will learn how to enable the Active Directory Recycle bin on Windows Server 2016.
+In this tutorial, you will learn how to enable the Active Directory Recycle bin on Windows Server.

-I’ll show you how to enable it through the GUI as well as with Powershell.
+I’ll show you how to enable it using the Windows Server Manager or with PowerShell.

-Note: Once you enable the Active Directory Recycle Bin you can’t turn it off.
+Note: Once you enable the Active Directory Recycle Bin you can’t disable it.

 Follow these simple 3 steps: